kf5131/AIStudent/README.md

 # AIStudent
 A curriculum for dipping your toes in Fullstack AI

+Welcome to the AI Society Student course, this course given by old students is made for students who are interested in learning about AI and its applications.
+The course is designed to be a hands-on experience, where you will be working on projects and learning by doing.
+The course is designed to be a 8-week course, the course is designed to be a beginner-friendly course, so no prior knowledge is required.
+The course is designed to be a full-stack AI course, so you will be learning about the full stack of AI, from data collection to deployment.

 ## Schedule
 1. January 23rd, Thursday 17:30 - 19:30, Room V1
 2. January 30th, Thursday 17:30 - 19:30